 1) Deliberate defacement of Google Maps.
 This includes adding false places, such as roads where there are none, or altering the features of an existing business because it’s ‘funny’ or because the person who’s doing it is angry at the business, and is the equivalent of vandalism and graffiti.
 This is relatively easy to remedy and detect, since the changes can be compared and contrasted with the last edit, and if there’s something ‘off’, satellite images can be consulted, the website can be looked at, or a general Google search can turn up the origin of this defacement.
-Common malicious editing includes changing the name to something inappropriate (Google to Gaggle), moving the place marker to somewhere remote from the original location, drawing a road in the middle of a forest, or altering the details like the telephone, website, address, or name in such as to direct potential customers to another business.
-Sometimes the intent isn’t malicious so much as ignorant, with the mistaken assumption that adding content to Google Maps, regardless of its nature, is perfectly acceptable, as a Google Reviewer (GR), Google employee (G), or a Regional Expert Reviewer (RER) has to review and approve it anyway (what is regarded as the sandbox approach).
-Deciding whether something is malicious or ignorant is a difficult judgement call, but it’s always wise to err on the side of caution, and where possible, politely ask the Mapper to undo the edit rather than denying it outright, or ask them to give an explanation as to why they think this feature is justified in the comments or explain to them what they’re doing wrong with a link to the appropriate Help section, so as to encourage them to make higher quality edits on Google Maps (and confirm or deny your suspicions, if necessary).
+Common malicious editing includes changing the name to something inappropriate (Google to Gaggle), moving the place marker to somewhere remote from the original location, drawing a road in the middle of a forest, or altering the details like the telephone, website, address, or name in such a way as to direct potential customers to another business.
+Sometimes the intent isn’t malicious so much as ignorant, with the mistaken assumption that adding content to Google Maps, regardless of its nature, is perfectly acceptable, as a Google Reviewer (GR), Google employee (G), Regional Expert Reviewer (RER), Google Listing Editor (GLE), Google Automated Moderator bot (GAM) has to review and approve it anyway (what is regarded as the trust but verify approach).
+Deciding whether something is malicious or ignorant is a difficult judgement call, but it’s always wise to err on the side of caution, and where possible, politely ask the Mapper to undo the edit rather than denying it outright, or ask them to give an explanation as to why they think this feature is justified in the comments, or explain to them what they’re doing wrong with a link to the appropriate Help section, so as to encourage them to make higher quality edits on Google Maps (and confirm or deny your suspicions, if necessary).
 However, if the edit comes from Google Maps, or is clearly malicious or insane, it’s perfectly acceptable to deny the edit, and explain that this feature isn’t appropriate for Google Map Maker.
 Reviewers also have the option of reporting an edit for spam/abuse, which is highly recommended in any instance where the edit is malicious, and reviewers can select from several options explaining why this is abuse, ranging from maybe it’s spam to it will adversely affect the owner.
 It’s important to find the right reason, and add a comment explaining why this is spam/abuse.
 Spam/abuse reports will be automatically forwarded to the team at Google that examines these kinds of listings, and they will hopefully act on them and remove them in a expedient manner so as to ensure that customers aren’t deceived as to the nature of the listing.
 It also alerts Google Reviewers, who are responsible for approving the majority of the content, that something is amiss and requires additional attention.

 2) Adding listings that clearly violate Google Places guidelines.
 Google Places guidelines are here, and are helpful for determining the quality of an edit.
 Again, this is a judgement call, since there are two broad (and sometimes overlapping) categories of spam/abusive content that shady businesses tend to naturally gravitate toward:

 - Grey hat business promotion, through sheer ignorance, exploiting what they perceive to be loopholes in Google Places guidelines, or by owners who aren’t certain, but on the advice of a general web search, examining a competitor’s listing, or using the services of a professional SEO specialist, have determined that the technique they’re employing to promote their listing might violate Google’s Place guidelines, but then again it might not (and since it lends what they perceive as a competitive advantage to their business, they don’t really care to find out if it’s acceptable).
-This includes adding categories that are inappropriate for their business type, inappropriate names, PO or private mailboxes, events of a limited duration and nature (art shows, plays, dances, exhibits, movies, readings, musical performances, political rallies, meetings, and the like that take place at a venue that is hosting them, but isn’t their permanent home, and could be better represented and advertised by the website of the venue, Adwords, or the Place page of the venue), inappropriate content or words added to the description.
+This includes adding categories that are inappropriate for their business type, inappropriate names, using public or private mailboxes or virtual offices, events of a limited duration and nature (art shows, plays, dances, exhibits, movies, readings, musical performances, political rallies, meetings, and the like that take place at a venue that is hosting them, but isn’t their permanent home, and could be better represented and advertised by the website of the venue, Adwords, or the Place page of the venue), inappropriate content or words added to the description.

-- Black hat business promotion (more on this below), including illegal, inappropriate, or unethical categories of businesses, or locksmiths and garage door suppliers, who are usually spammy in nature and use bait and switch techniques to fleece their customers through multiple false listings, tow service operators, who tend to create multiple listings that are remote from their actual business location, carpet and other cleaning services, who use call centers and multiple listings where they have no actual presence, limo and taxi companies, who have listings that use fake addresses or the addresses of businesses that might help promote their listing like a hotel or airport, and movers, who like to move, but not actually indicate where they start moving from.
+- Black hat business promotion (more on this below), including illegal, inappropriate, or unethical categories of businesses, or locksmiths and garage door suppliers, who are usually spammy in nature and use bait and switch techniques to fleece their customers through multiple false listings, tow service operators, who tend to create multiple listings that are remote from their actual business location, carpet and other cleaning services, who use call centers and multiple listings where they have no actual presence, limo and taxi companies, who have listings that use fake addresses or the addresses of businesses that might help promote their listing like a hotel or airport, and movers, who like to move, but not actually indicate where they are moving from.
 Additionally, positioning a business right on top of the White House in Washington, D.C. is not an acceptable form of SEO, and is considered spam.

 Since there’s no clear cut distinction between the groups, this is less an important way to detect them, and more a way to gauge their intent and respond accordingly.
 Again, the same tools that are available in response to defacement are also available to respond to Google Places guideline violations, with the additional advantage of selectively denying inappropriate features, or correcting them yourself in a subsequent edit, reporting features for abuse, or asking for more information from the editor.
 It’s important to respond rationally rather than react to what you perceive to be violations, as sometimes what looks like spam could actually be a good edit and since reviewers actions--and Maps and Places listings--have an impact on businesses’ bottom lines, it’s also important to be careful.